-Welcome to the May edition of Tips and Topics (TNT).
-To the many new subscribers joining us this month, thanks for choosing to be part of the TNT community.
+Welcome to the May edition of Tips and Topics and to all the new subscribers.

 David Mee-Lee, M.D.

 Society, psychiatry and addiction medicine are, in my opinion, too focused on medications as the answer to any ailment.
 Watch any TV show and you will likely see at least one advertisement for a prescription or over-the-counter medication.
 Rarely do you see anything promoting lifestyle change.

 While scientific advancements in neurobiology, brain function and neurotransmitters have given rise to effective pharmacotherapies, they have also seduced too many into seeing medications as the most important intervention in mental health and addiction.

 To balance the scale of therapeutic interventions, this month’s edition highlights some recent findings on lifestyle interventions that can be supportive of what medications do and in some cases, are superior to medication.

 Exercise and physical activity can improve anxiety, depression, addiction recovery, and other health outcomes.
 For depression, exercise may be more effective than counseling and leading medications.

 - The Addition Of Simple Exercises To Treatment May Improve Recovery From Substance-Use Disorders, Study Indicates

 The Washington Post (4/26/23, Reynolds) reports a study “found that incorporating simple workouts such as jogging or weight training into treatment improved the likelihood of recovery from a variety of substance-use disorders, including to cocaine, opioids, cannabis and alcohol.”
 The study was published online April 26, 2023 in PLOS One.
 The study’s findings “build on other research, some with animals, showing that exercise changes our brains and thinking in ways that can reduce drug cravings and relapse and might even stave off addictions in the first place.”